-The Southwest Museum of the American Indian, created by Charles Lummis in 1907, was the first museum ever set up in Los Angeles.
+The Southwest Museum of the American Indian, created by Charles Lummis in 1907, was the first museum ever built in Los Angeles.
 So if for nothing else, then you need to see it to experience that unique history.
-The museum is currently going through a renovation, and there is only one main exhibit that you can see.
-That being said, there is a garden, old tunnels and beautiful views from the deck so here is all the information so you can check it out yourself.
+The museum was going through a renovation when I went (in 2016), and there was only one main exhibit that I could see.
+That being said, there is a garden, old tunnels, and beautiful views from the deck, so here is all the information so you can check it out yourself.

 - Only open on Saturdays from 10 AM to 4 PM

 - Location: 234 Museum Dr. Mt.
 Washington, Los Angeles, California